lamroger/lamroger-personal/content/blog/2025-12-07-closing-thoughts-for-2025.md

 3 only compare yourself to younger you, never to others
 ```

-So keep learning, but keep building.
+So keep learning and keep building.